dwivedikunal100/Alert-Detection-Using-SNS/readme.md

 # Earthquake analysis using twitter
 It is a web application to track live tweets/messages from social networking sites and in case of an alert of a natural disaster alerting registered users by sending mails to them based on their relative location with respect to the disaster.
-Technologies used were NodeJs, Bootstrap, Sqlite.---
+Technologies used were NodeJs, Bootstrap, Sqlite.

 To run this application
 You will Google Map API and Twitter API keys which can be created using developers account on Google and Twitter.

-Process:
+Process to run the application:

 1.Install nodejs and npm

 2.Download this repository and extract it.